 - Data Transfer, which is the bits of data transmitted through the Internet connection port

 Web Hosting providers usually contract any capacity between 1 Gbps and 10 Gbps on average (the larger ones lease any capacity between 10 Gbps and 100 Gbps) and then distribute it between their customers who usually pay for the data transmission in gigabytes or terabytes (GB or TB).

-The server instances provisioned in most developed Internet service markets usually come with 1 Gbps Internet connection and certain contracted amount of data transfer.
-One can transmit a 324 terabytes (TB) of data through a 1 Gbps Internet connectivity port.
-Certain amount of those terabytes are usually included as contracted data transfer into the Dedicated Server Hosting plans.
+The server instances provisioned in most developed Internet service markets usually come with a 1 Gbps Internet connection and a certain contracted amount of data transfer.
+One can transmit 324 terabytes (TB) of data through a 1 Gbps Internet connectivity port.
+A certain amount of those terabytes are usually included as contracted data transfer into the Dedicated Server Hosting plans.
 For example, an average offering for an entry-level dedicated hosting service in the United States looks like this:

 - CPU: Intel Xeon E3-1230v6